 Actuarial valuations of the plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-An experience report on the Systems was most recently issued for the period ending June 30, 2015.
+An experience report on the Systems was most recently issued for the period ending June 30, 2019, for first use in the July 1, 2021, actuarial valuation.

-The June 30, 2018, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by our consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2017.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2018, using generally accepted actuarial principles.
+The June 30, 2019, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by our consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2019.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2020, using generally accepted actuarial principles.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2018.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2020.

-SCRS PORS Actuarial cost method Actuarial assumptions: Entry Age Normal Entry Age Normal Investment rate of return 7.25% 7.25% Projected salary increases 3.0% to 12.5% 1 3.5% to 9.5% 1 Benefit adjustments Lesser of 1% or \$500 Lesser of 1% or \$500 1 Includes inflation at 2.25% 100001 01 170 01 9500
+SCRS PORS Actuarial cost method Entry Age Normal Entry Age Normal Actuarial assumptions: Investment rate of return1 7.25% 7.25% Projected salary increases 3.0% to 12.5% (varies by service) 3.5% to 9.5% (varies by service) Benefit adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually

+&lt;sup>1 Includes inflation at 2.25%